 Non-executive Directors who are members of a Board Committee receive a fee for each Committee meeting attended in person.
 As an executive Director the Chief Executive Officer does not receive such attendance fee.
-The Chairman of a Committee receives double the amount of such fee, except if he is also the Chairman of the Board of Directors.

 If the Board of Directors requests the assistance of a Director in a specific matter on account of his or her independence and/or competence, such Director will be entitled, in respect of each session warranting specific travel and time, to a remuneration equal to the applicable amount payable in respect of a Board Committee meeting attended in person.